SidharthBScCS/Student-Record-Management-System-4/README.md

 - Provides options for user operations

 ## Code Explanation
-This system uses a package-based structure where each component has a clear responsibility.
-Student records are stored using the Java Collections Framework, specifically an ArrayList, which allows dynamic storage and easy manipulation of data.
-Students can be sorted by marks using a Comparator, and the records are displayed using an Iterator for efficient traversal.
+This project uses a structured package-based design and relies on the Java Collections Framework to manage student records effectively.
+All student objects are stored in an ArrayList, which provides flexibility for adding, removing, and updating records.
+For displaying data, the system uses an Iterator, ensuring smooth and safe traversal through the list without errors during iteration.

-The application also includes file handling through BufferedReader and BufferedWriter to save and load student data from a text file, ensuring that records persist even after the program closes.
-Exception handling is used throughout the system to manage invalid inputs and file errors gracefully, making the program stable and user-friendly.
+The system also supports arranging student records by academic performance, where students are sorted by marks using a Comparator.
+This allows easy ranking and comparison among students.
+To make the data persistent, the program incorporates file handling using BufferedReader and BufferedWriter, enabling student information to be loaded from a file when the system starts and saved back when the user exits.
+Exception handling is applied throughout to manage invalid inputs and file-related issues, ensuring the application runs reliably and without interruptions.

 ## Concepts Covered
 - Packages